Innoss'B: 2019–2020: "Yo Pe", "Yo Pe Remix", "Olandi", "Best", and other ventures

-On 28 July 2020, Innocent issued his AfroCongo-infused single "Olandi", which he described as a tribute to those who initially criticize and oppose him but ultimately end up imitating his style and enjoying his music, thus validating the titular epithet "Olandi" (interpreted as "You Copy").
-"Olandi" was directed by Ach'B and produced by Maisha Soul, with distribution by the Orchard, a subsidiary of Sony Music, on behalf of the Parisian label Privaty Prod.
-Within six months of its debut, "Olandi" garnered 26 million views on YouTube, making Innocent one of the Congolese artists who have contributed to the development of 21st-century Congolese music with his "AfroCongo" style.
-"Olandi" peaked at number-one on the Trace Africa weekly television countdown African Hit 30.
-Reviewing for Music in Africa, Jean de Dieu Boukanga described "Olandi" as "joyful and catchy" and praised its "pleasant choreographies".
+On 28 July 2020, Innocent released the AfroCongo-infused single "Olandi", which was recorded during the COVID-19 lockdowns in Kinshasa and described by him as a response to critics who later imitated his style and listened to his music, thus validating the title "Olandi" (interpreted as "you copy" or "you follow").
+Produced by Maisha Soul and distributed by The Orchard on behalf of Paris-based label Privaty Prod, the song's video was directed by Ach'B and featured Innocent performing with his dancers, including choreography inspired by Michael Jackson.
+Mbote.cd noted that some of the video's lyrics and imagery were perceived as references to Fally Ipupa.
+"Olandi" reached 26 million YouTube views within six months and topped Trace Africa's weekly African Hit 30 chart.
+Reviewing the song for Music In Africa, Jean de Dieu Boukanga described it as "joyful and catchy" and praised its "pleasant choreographies".

-Innocent published his rap-influenced single "Best", featuring French rapper Damso, on 15 October 2020.
-The music video, shot in Kinshasa, was directed by Ach'B, produced by Maisha Soul, and distributed by Privaty Prod.
-It featured appearances by Congolese musicians Gaz Fabilouss, Rebo Tchulo, and Gracia Lizarbo.
-"Best" quickly became a hit, amassing two million views on YouTube within a week and receiving over 550,000 streams on Spotify.
+Innocent released his rap-influenced single "Best", featuring French rapper Damso, on 15 October 2020.
+It was produced by Djizzo and Ach'B through Maisha Soul and distributed by Privaty Prod.
+The Kinshasa-shot video, directed by Djizzo and Ach'B, featured appearances by Congolese musicians Gaz Fabilouss, Rebo Tchulo, and Gracia Lizarbo, while Innocent recounts his determination to succeed and make his family proud.
+Switching between French and English, the song was described by Radio France as an anthem of hope blending Congolese music and French rap.
+"Best" surpassed two million YouTube views within a week.

 In November 2020, Innocent was invited to perform in Ouagadougou, Burkina Faso, as part of the Burkinabè presidential election campaign.
 On 4 December, he performed at the Espace Bahalis Square in Lubumbashi.
 His concert scheduled for 25 December in Niger, at the Stade Général Seyni Kountché, was canceled due to the COVID-19 pandemic, even though it was initially slated as part of the denouement of the Nigerien presidential election campaign, scheduled for 27 December.

-Innocent continued to release a series of successful singles, including "MEME" on 6 March 2021, which accumulated six million views on YouTube in two months.
-On 17 July, he released "No No", featuring Rebo Tchulo, which amassed one million views on YouTube within three days and ranked second place on BBC Radio 1Xtra, after Diamond Platnumz, marking him as the first Congolese solo artist to achieve this feat.
+On 6 March 2021, he released "Meme", which surpassed six million YouTube views within two months, followed by "No No" featuring Rebo Tchulo on 17 July.
+The latter reached one million YouTube views within three days and peaked at number two on BBC Radio 1Xtra's chart behind Diamond, making Innocent the first Congolese solo artist to achieve the feat.